gabrielluciano/personal-blog/README.md

-        name - Matches all posts that have the value on its name slug - Matches all posts that have the value on its slug tag - Filter posts of a specific tag
+        name - Matches all posts that have the value on its name slug - Matches all posts that have the value on its slug tag - Filter posts of a specific tag drafts - If true returns not published posts (requires admin role).
+Defaults to false

     Note: Spring Boot Pageable query parameters are also allowed (check spring docs)
 ```